0xdoomxy/TonBlog/README.md

-# A Great Attempt: Integrating Ton Chain's Payment Model into the Web2 Platform
+# A Great Attempt: Integrating Ton Chain's User Verify Model into the Web2 Platform